 We’re still hung up on this idea that financial education boils down to numbers.
 We’re still empowering rules, not people.

 We need to be teaching people how to think about money, not what to do with it.

 This is a loaded and deeply personal topic.
 It touches on so many things that are impossible to tease out from each other—is the privilege of financial literacy separate from other kinds of financial privilege?
-How does poverty fit into this conversation?—and we all have our own definitions of these terms.
+How does poverty fit into this conversation?
+And race?—and we all have our own definitions of these terms.
 This is my opinion, from my soapbox, and yours might be totally different.
 That’s OK.
 In fact, I’d love to hear it.